qbzzt/etherdocs/startingout/readme.md

 ```
 truffle compile
 ```
 3. Connect to the Ganache network you are running locally.
-The `development` network is the default:
+The `development` network is the default, so `--network development` is optional.
 ```
 truffle console --network development
 ```